 The justification provided for this expenditure is that enhancement of river banks is required on an "ongoing" basis where there is a susceptibility to erosion.
-While Epic Energy has indicated that the expenditure includes provision for installation of revetment control banks at
+While Epic Energy has indicated that the expenditure includes provision for installation of revetment control banks at critical river banks and sections of the pipeline, no indication of the proportion of expenditure that is attributable to such "one off" works was provided.

-The Regulator considers that the ongoing nature of the flood damage mitigation works is reason to consider the cost of such works as a Non-Capital Cost and requires that the cost forecasts and tariff calculations of the proposed Access Arrangement and Access Arrangement Information be amended accordingly.
-189
+The Regulator considers that the ongoing nature of the flood damage mitigation works is reason to consider the cost of such works as a Non-Capital Cost and requires that the cost forecasts and tariff calculations of the proposed Access Arrangement and Access Arrangement Information be amended accordingly.189